Skip to main content

 • Quantity: 6

-Smart Sheep Wool Dryer Balls, made of 100% New Zealand wool, are soft to the touch and were the most luxurious material that we tested, earning our pick as best wool dryer balls.
-While the Smart Sheep was on the more expensive side for dryer balls, the price can be justified by the quality of the wool and the way it's produced.
+Smart Sheep Wool Dryer Balls, made of 100% New Zealand wool, are soft to the touch and were the most luxurious material that we tested, earning our pick for best-quality wool.
+While the Smart Sheep balls were on the more expensive side, the price can be justified by the quality of the wool and the way it's produced.

 Like the Budieggs, the inside of the comforter we used in testing still felt damp and T-shirts were not completely dry, but that could be remedied with a longer dry time or higher settings.
 They were clearly high-quality and could be used over and over again.